-- (i) the vesting schedule in all outstanding Stock Incentives will continue as if employed; - (ii) the term for all outstanding Stock Incentives will continue for the remainder of their ten-year terms; - (iii) if the Named Executive Officer is (A) age 65 or older, or (B) age 60 or older with at least ten years of service and 12 months of continuous employment during the performance periods, he or she will receive a full LTIP Award payout for calendar years 2018-19-20, 2019-20-21, and 2020-21-22 performance periods, to be determined at the end of the performance periods, as if he or she had remained continuously employed through the end of the performance periods; and - (iv) the Named Executive Officer will not receive death benefits under the Officer Life Insurance Plan unless death subsequently occurs.
+- (i) the vesting schedule in all outstanding Stock Incentives will continue as if employed; - (ii) the term for all outstanding Stock Incentives will continue for the remainder of their ten-year terms; - (iii) if the Named Executive Officer is (A) age 65 or older, or (B) age 60 or older with at least ten years of service and 12 months of continuous employment during the performance periods, he or she will receive a full LTIP Award payout for calendar years 2019-20-21, 2020-21-22 and 2021-22-23 performance periods, to be determined at the end of the performance periods, as if he or she had remained continuously employed through the end of the performance periods; and - (iv) the Named Executive Officer will not receive death benefits under the Officer Life Insurance Plan unless death subsequently occurs.

-If a Named Executive Officer retires outside of the age and service thresholds stated in (iii) above, he or she will receive (a) pro-rated LTIP Award payouts for the calendar years 2018-19-20 and 2019-20-21 performance periods, to be determined at the end of the respective performance periods, based on the number of full calendar quarters served during each of the performance periods; and (b) pro-rated LTIP Award payout for the calendar years

-2020-21-22 performance period, to be determined at the end of the performance period, based on the number of full months served during the performance period.
+If a Named Executive Officer retires outside of the age and service thresholds stated in (iii) above, he or she will receive (a) pro-rated LTIP Award payouts for the calendar years 2019-20-21 performance period, to be determined at the end of the respective performance periods, based on the number of full calendar quarters served during the performance period; and (b) pro-rated LTIP Award payout for the calendar years 2020-21-22-23 performance periods, to be determined at the end of the respective performance periods, based on the number of full calendar quarters served during the performance period; and (b) pro-rated LTIP Award payout for the calendar years 2020-21-22-23 performance periods, to be determined at the end of the respective performance periods, based on the number of full months served during each of the performance periods.